Hookyns/tst-expression/README.md

 This module exports the fieldIdFor function which returns the HTML id constructed by member expression tree.

 ### Result Usage
-Create random index file with usage of fieldIdFor function.
+Create random ts file with usage of fieldIdFor function.
 > index.ts
 ```typescript
 import {fieldIdFor} from "./src/field-id-for"